XYOracleNetwork-v1/web-developer.xyo.network-react/docs/sdk-package-nodejs.md

 ---
 id: SDK-Package-Node
 title: NODE.JS CORE SDK
+sidebar_label: Node Core SDK
 ---

+> The XYO Foundation provides this source code available in our efforts to advance the understanding of the XYO Procotol and its possible uses.
+We continue to maintain this software in the interest of developer education.
+Usage of this source code is not intended for production.

 <div class="alert alert-danger text-center" role="alert">
   <h3>Beta Software</h3>
   This documentation contains preliminary information about an API or technology in development.
 This information is subject to change, and software implemented according to this documentation should be tested.